-A. Monthly revenue projections for each revenue stream.
+- Monthly revenue projections for each revenue stream.

-B. Monthly variable and dynamically determined operating costs.
+- Monthly variable and dynamically determined operating costs.

-C. Yearly salaries and overhead costs.
+- Yearly salaries and overhead costs.

-D. Monthly working capital and fixed asset projections.
+- Monthly working capital and fixed asset projections.

-F. Annual income statement, balance sheet, and cash flow statement.
+- Annual income statement, balance sheet, and cash flow statement.

-G. Valuation and funding needs.
+- Valuation and funding needs.

-H. Break-even analysis and financial summary.
+- Break-even analysis and financial summary.

-I. Customer lifetime value calculation for each revenue stream.
+- Customer lifetime value calculation for each revenue stream.

-Victoria Yampolsky, CFA, is the President of the Startup Station, a finance & strategy consultancy for early stage startups.
-She evaluates financial feasibility of business models and specializes in the financial modeling and valuation of pre-revenue companies.
-Since founding the Startup Station in 2013, she has advised companies across more than ten industries, ranging from technology, manufacturing, and consumer products to media, entertainment, and fashion.
+Victoria Yampolsky, CFA, is the President and Founder of The Startup Station, a comprehensive resource for modeling and valuing early-stage startups.
+She evaluates the financial feasibility of business models and specializes in the financial modeling and valuation of pre-revenue companies.
+Since founding The Startup Station in 2013, she has advised companies across more than ten industries, ranging from technology, manufacturing, and consumer products to media, entertainment, and fashion.

-She has also created a finance curriculum for early stage founders and launched the educational arm of the Startup Station in 2015.
-Since then, more than 1,000 founders have attended online and in-person finance classes and learned the basics of financial modeling, valuation, and startup financing.
+She also created a finance curriculum for early-stage founders and launched The Startup Station's educational program in 2015.
+Since then, more than 1,000 founders have attended her online and in-person finance classes and learned the basics of financial modeling, valuation, and startup financing.

 Victoria is an advisor to DreaMe, Opkix, and Stringflix, as well as a founder of several ventures in media and entertainment.
 Previously, Victoria worked for the Deutsche Bank Research Department and performed IT consulting for CapGemini's Financial Services Division.
-Victoria holds a Bachelor's Degree, Cum Laude, in Computer Science, with minor in Mathematics, from Cornell University and an MBA, with honors, from Columbia Business School.
-Victoria is also on the Advisory Board of the CIS Department of Cornell University.
+Victoria holds a Bachelor's Degree, Cum Laude, in Computer Science, with a minor in Mathematics, from Cornell University and an MBA, with honors, from Columbia Business School.
+Victoria is also on the Advisory Board of the Computing and Information Science (CIS) Department of Cornell University.